rambo/I2C/README.md

 ### I2c.write(address, registerAddress, \*data)
 <dl>
 <dt>Description:</dt>
-<dd>Initate an I2C write operation, array of char.
+<dd>Initiate an I2C write operation, array of char.
 Typically used to send an array of char starting at registerAddress location.
 As a side note there is no restriction on how many bytes may be sent unlike the Wire library which has a 32 byte restriction</dd>

 <dt>Parameters:</dt>
 <dd>